 Record-breaking fires in the Amazon in 2019 reduced over 17 million acres of the rainforest to ashes.
-As the so-called "lungs of the world" burned, former Brazilian presidential hopeful and environmental activist Marina Silva emerged as the main dissenting voice of her country’s lax environmental policies.
-Most recently, she's called out the Amazon’s indiscriminate deforestation and the expansion of agribusiness.
+As the so-called “lungs of the world” burned, Silva emerged as the main dissenting voice of her country’s lax environmental policies.

-In an interview with Earthjustice, Silva talks about the role of youth in mitigating the climate crisis, how to face deniers’ positions in the face of global warming, and why Brazil needs a total transition to clean energy.
+In an interview with Earthjustice in 2020, Silva talked about the role of youth in mitigating the climate crisis, how to face deniers’ positions in the face of global warming, and why Brazil needs a total transition to clean energy.

 You spent your childhood producing rubber, hunting, and fishing to help support your family.
 How has this experience shaped the way you see Brazil and the world today?

 I extracted latex with my father, I worked as a farmer with my mother, and I did all of that since I was 6.
 We had everything, from materials to build our houses to chestnut and rubber crops.
 That experience made me develop a feeling of respect for the forests because it represents our economy, our identity, and it is a place where we had fun.